spgtcat/siem-homelab/README.md

 ## 6. Problems and Lessons

 **The certificate problem.** My first build kept failing.
 I got the error `"... is not an admin user"` when trying to start the Indexer security.
 Turns out I was using a node certificate as the admin certificate.
 OpenSearch doesn't allow that — a node certificate can never be an admin.
-That's a security feature: it stops a hacked node from taking over the whole cluster.
+That's a security feature.

 **How I fixed it.** I didn't try to patch the broken setup.
 I just deleted everything and started fresh with the official tool.
 Clean build worked first try — `Done with success`.